 We’ll begin with a little apology: oh, how we would love to offer you a simple one-size-fits-all pricetag!
-It sometimes feels awkward and embarrassing that our tuition has so many permutations, and recently it’s gotten even more complex with new payment options, a new session, and a 2-tier system based on family income.
+It sometimes feels awkward and embarrassing that our tuition has so many permutations.
 The thing is, just as a flat tax rate is generally considered to be unfair or at least result in hardship for lower income folks, when we oversimplify we risk unfairness for you, or unsustainability for us.
 Thank you for your patience and understanding!

 And now onward with details and more explanations.

 All about the 2-tier tuition scale

 Families who fall into higher income brackets pay a somewhat higher rate (approximately $100-$150 more depending on session length).
 The extra revenue we earn this way goes to support more sustainable pay for our longtime session staff, who are so much of what makes NBTSC come alive afresh each time.

-Please understand that this change does not come lightly or in the interest of extravagance.
+Please understand that this policy does not come lightly or in the interest of extravagance.
 For the most part we are thrilled to continue to run camp frugally: by continuing to choose beautiful but simple sites, serve delicious but simple food, and run a relatively simple program without the need for lots of fancy supplies or equipment.
 We continue to pass along the savings on these expenses to all camp families.

 If your family earns